Home > Outdoor

 Every ounce counts when backpacking, and every inch of your backpack is valuable space.
 The little things like firestarters are where the ounces can quickly add up.
 An extra inch of material means less space for food and more weight to carry.

-Finding the middle ground with size and weight is key to getting the right tool.
-Too small and itโ€™s impossible to handle; too big, and youโ€™re lugging extra weight you donโ€™t need.
+Finding the right balance between size and weight is key to getting the right tool.
+Too small, and itโ€™s impossible to handle; too big, and youโ€™re lugging extra weight you donโ€™t need.

 Ease of Use